gerstner-hub/xwmfs/README.md

  |                          desktop, if virtual desktops are available
  |                          and configured.
 Counting starts at zero.
  |--------> number_of_desktops: Contains the number of virtual desktops
- |                              current configured, if supported
+ |                              currently configured, if supported
  |--------> show_desktop_mode: Returns a 0/1 value whether currently the
  |                             "show desktop mode" is active.
 This means
  |                             that all windows are hidden from view and